karlyanelson/tailwind-playground/README.md

 npm run build
 ```

 To build the app for production using a CI pipeline or something like [Netlify](https://www.netlify.com/), you'd supply the contents of the `build` script.
-For example, in Netlify, in your Build & Deploy > Continuous Deployment > Build Settings, you would set your Build command to `parcel build`
+For example, in Netlify, in your Build & Deploy > Continuous Deployment > Build Settings, you would set your Build command to `parcel build`, or `parcel build src/index.html` if you include entry files in your build script.

 ### Note: Building before Tailwind 3.0: